 - Add the cubes of lamb and mix in the ground spices and turmeric.
 Add the masala and chilli powder.
 Mix it all well and sauté for at least 5 minutes with the lid open

-- Add the tomatoes and yogurt.
+- Add the tomatoes.
 Season with salt.
 Turn down the heat to a low setting and allow the curry to simmer for at least 45 minutes or until lamb is soft and tender

-- Once the curry starts drying up, add a cup of water and allow it to cook until the gravy is thick and lamb is cooked
+- Once the curry starts drying up, add a cup of water and allow it to cook until the gravy is thick and lamb is soft and tender.
+Mix in the yogurt and allow it to simmer for 5 minutes.
+Add the garam masala.

 - Add fresh cream if you wish.
 Garnish with coriander and serve hot